m-d-h-s/mdhs-blog-frontend/README.md

  their own comments and blogs, with the exception that when a user deletes their blog, all the related comments are deleted with it regardless of user ownership.
 Anyone may view the blog posts and their comments at any time, however one may only interact with the blogs and comments when signed in.
+Users are able to like blogs, and blogs are sorted by amount of likes versus how old the post has been listed.

  ## Technology
  ### Front End
  - [HTML 5](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference)